Luigi Lucioni: Education and early career

 Lucioni advanced through his grades and won an academic medal in 1916.
 After completing the eighth grade, he did not attend school until college.
 He did take drawing lessons for several years at a drawing school where he worked every night after his studies concluded, copying the plaster heads.
 He left the school after he refused to acknowledge an instructor's criticism of his perspective.
 At age 15, Lucioni entered a competition for admission to Cooper Union and was accepted, taking evening classes while working at a Brooklyn engraving company during the day.
 The school curriculum was divided into four years, in which he would study geometric shapes, then drawing heads, then antiquities and then finally, drawing from life.
 For painting, he studied under William de Leftwich Dodge.
 As Lucioni recalls it, Dodge was initially not interested in Lucioni's work, and made his feelings known, but was kind and gentle, and allowed Lucioni to visit his studio on West 9th Street, where Lucioni received sound criticism.
 Lucioni cites Dodge as an influence in his own realization that one's belief in oneself is the key to fully realize one's own artistic vision, and not the adoption of contemporary trends in art or catering to others' expectations, a theme that Lucioni would express in his career.
 At age 19, Lucioni entered New York City's National Academy of Design, where he was introduced to the medium of etching through his instructor in that discipline, William Auerbach-Levy.
 Lucioni attended school in the morning, and worked in the art department at Fairchild Publications, which published Women's Wear Daily.
 He also took composition classes at Cooper Union.

-During this time Lucioni lived at home, where his father's $20 a week salary allowed Lucioni, who never felt poor, to buy a new suit each Easter, though he and Angelo never developed a strong rapport, due to their separation between 1906 - 1911, and the fact that Angelo never learned English.
+During this time Lucioni lived at home, where his father's $20 a week salary allowed Lucioni, who never felt poor, to buy a new suit each Easter, though he and Angelo never developed a strong rapport, due to their separation between 1906 and 1911, and the fact that Angelo never learned English.
 In 1922, Lucioni took his father to his first opera, Aida, but his father was indifferent, and never came to share Lucioni's passion for opera.
 When Maria died in 1922, a great loss for Lucioni, her domestic duties were taken over by Aurora and Alice.
 Though Lucioni was devoted to Alice, he never formed a very close relationship with Angela, due to the differences in their ages.
 Angela joined a convent for some period of time, but left due to poor health, dying in 1926 at the age of 34.
 Lucioni, Alice and Aurora lived in a town house at 33 West 10th Street in New York during the winters, and at a farmhouse in Manchester, Vermont in the summer.
 Aurora died in 1981 and Alice in 1983.